php/policies/feature-proposals.rst

 Prior to starting a vote, RFC authors MUST post an Intent to Vote message to the discussion thread.
-The post MUST be made at least 2 days and no more than 7 days before the vote is officially opened.
+The post MUST be made at least 2 days and no more than 7 days before the vote is officially opened (“Intent to Vote lifetime”).
 Any feedback posted after the Intent to Vote message is sent SHOULD be treated the same as if it had been sent earlier, and any Major or Minor changes that result from that feedback MUST trigger a new cooldown period, canceling the Intent to Vote.